0xAlnau/FIB-UPC/1-year/Q1/FM/README.md

 # FM
-It is teached how to demonstrate and use logic, induction and symbols are introduced and are the basics for the next subjects
+It is teached how to demonstrate and use logic, induction and mathematical symbols are introduced and are the basics for the next subjects